lucaspin/lucaspin.github.io/_posts/2020-11-15-thinking-fast-and-slow.md

 We enjoy thinking of ourselves as highly rational beings, making perfect and well-balanced decisions based on nothing more than evidence and probability.
 Well, reading this book might show you how flawed that perception is, while offering a comprehensive insight into the shortcomings of our minds.

 Warning: [Daniel Kahneman](https://pt.wikipedia.org/wiki/Daniel_Kahneman) will attempt to trick you, constantly.
 And then he'll offer you an explanation of why you were just tricked.

 Thanks, I guess.

+## WYSIATI

 One recurring acronym you'll find through the whole book is **WYSIATI**. **W**hat **Y**ou **S**ee **I**s **A**ll **T**here **I**s.
 It is a concise way of saying that we form conclusions by only looking at the evidence we see at the moment, ignoring that we may have critical information missing, or even that the evidence we have is not trustworthy.